systechafrica/systechafrica.github.io/introduction/systemAccess.md

 ## Login Process

-After inputting the access IP address, a user is taken to the login page where one is supposed to provide his/her credentials for authentication.
+After inputting the access IP address, a user is directed to the login page where one is supposed to enter credentials for authentication.

 **Note**: to successfully access the login page, the IP address must be correct and the local area connection stable.
 The following is a screenshot of the login page: